113ll3/Ibmclouddocscli/idt/commands.md

 {: #test-cmd}

 * Parameter that is used to specify a command to test code in the tools container.
-* Usage: `bx dev test --test-cmd /the/test/command`
+* Usage: `ibmcloud dev test --test-cmd /the/test/command`

 ## view